ericcecchi/goldenripe-translations/en/05-Death-and-Resurrection.md

 ## Did Jesus really rise from the dead?

 If Jesus did not rise from the dead, then Christianity is a lie and no one should believe it.
-Jesus claimed that He would prove that He is the Lord by rising from the dead.
+Jesus claimed that He would prove that He was the Lord by rising from the dead.
 On five separate occasions, Jesus predicted that He would die and then three days later come back to life.

 Jesus’ lifeless body was placed in a solid rock tomb.
-A two-ton boulder was rolled over the entrance of the tomb.
+A heavy boulder was rolled over the entrance of the tomb.
 Because Jesus had publicly said He would rise from the dead, a group of trained Roman soldiers was stationed at the tomb to stand guard.
 Yet three days later, the tomb was empty.
 Only the grave clothes remained.
-The boulder used to shut up the tomb was found up a slope, some distance away from the tomb.

 If Jesus’ enemies wanted to put an end to Christianity, all they needed to do was show Jesus’ corpse to the people in Jerusalem.
 That would prove once and for all that Jesus did not come back to life.
 But they could not produce Jesus’ body.